Uartix Programming Language

 Break Statement

-The break statement exits the nearest enclosing loop.
+The break statement exits the nearest enclosing loop prematurely, often used to halt loop execution based on a condition.

 # Break loop if i is 5.